fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/skinnysnaps.md

 <!--
 #### Load balance

-accross all nodes, look at # replicas each node has, try and distribute replicas across all nodes so that load is similar across the cluster.
+across all nodes, look at # replicas each node has, try and distribute replicas across all nodes so that load is similar across the cluster.

 Specifically, when a snapshot is taken, Portworx looks at all the nodes where a snapshot can be taken, the total # of replicas for volumes it has, and tries to divide the workload.
 -->